Customer Review for Underwriter's Laboratory (UL) Labels

 Ordering UL® labels, components or items with the UL® mark can be a daunting task.
 We've helped hundreds of companies to find the right UL® solutions.
 Here's some essential information based on our experience and our customers' experiences with UL®.

 Confusion begins when the materials used in a product are looked upon as products in themselves.
-As an example, what if you needed to design or order a new control panel overlay for an electrical device that was to be made of the polycarbonate Lexan®.
-Is the control panel certified because it is comprised almost entirely of the UL® certified material Lexan®?
+As an example, what if you needed to design or order a new graphic overlay overlay for an electrical device that was to be made of the polycarbonate Lexan®.
+Is the graphic overlay certified because it is comprised almost entirely of the UL® certified material Lexan®?
 For clarification, please read on.

 The UL® Certified Mark